 Integrating this life-changing therapy into individual treatment plans has proven hopeful and yielded promising results, in particular in the treatment of PTSD with upcoming studies in the treatment of veterans managing PTSD with guided holotropic breathwork techniques.

 What Is the Process Used in Holotropic Breathwork?

-In a holotropic breathwork session, a group of participants close their eyes, lie down, and alternate a series of quick breaths with a series of long breaths for periods of time between one to three hours while listening to evocative, rhythmic music.
+In a holotropic breathwork session, a group of participants lies down, close their eyes, and alternate a series of quick breaths with a succession of long breaths for an extended period.
+This process will last between one to three hours while listening to evocative, rhythmic music.

 What is the Goal of Holotropic Breathwork According to Grof?

 According to Dr. Grof, holotropic breathwork enables the participant to access unconscious experiences that include their conception, gestation, and birth.
 By experiencing the perinatal period more fully, the subject is said to be able to experience a birth-death-rebirth experience and achieve inner transformation faster as a result.